marriott-library/MaRMAT-Beta/README.md

    - The application should start running automatically; the GUI will appear on your screen.

 ### 3.4 Troubleshooting
-If you are receiving error messages related to pandas, such as "No module named 'pandas'", be sure to install pandas.
-This [resource](https://pip.pypa.io/en/stable/getting-started/) may be helpful.
-Or, do the following in Command Line:
+If you are receiving error messages related to ``pandas``, such as ``No module named 'pandas'``, follow these steps to install ``pandas``.

-``C:\Users\USERNAME>py -m pip``
+1. Open your command line interface

-Followed by
+2. Type the following into command line: ``py -m pip install pandas``

-``C:\Users\USERNAME>py -m pip install pandas``
+3. Press enter to run the command

-Be sure to replace USERNAME with your computer's user name in the above.
+If this process does not resolve your issue, follow these Getting Started tips to make sure python and the pip installer are running correctly on your PC: [https://pip.pypa.io/en/stable/getting-started](https://pip.pypa.io/en/stable/getting-started/)

 ## 4. Credits and Acknowledgments
 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriott Library.
 MaRMAT Beta was released in July, 2024.